mauricio-ms/motor-imagery-deep-learning/data/physionet/README.md

 Each EEG record in the edf-files corresponding to the runs above will be mapped to one of the following events in the target files:

-    "0": "REST"
-    "1": "LEFT_FIST"
-    "2": "RIGHT_FIST"
-    "3": "BOTH_FISTS"
-    "4": "BOTH_FEET"

-    _\* Where REST corresponds to the eyes closed runs_
+    0: "eyes-closed"
+    1: "left-fist"
+    2: "right-fist"
+    3: "both-fists"
+    4: "both-feet"

+The rest samples of motor imagery runs will be removed.

-The normalization will be performed with the Z-score for each run file.
+The normalization will be performed with the Z-score for each sample.

 The segmentation will be performed in intervals of 10 samples.

+The 2D mapping will be made according with the montage above.